Lailaebrahim/naturalily-ecommerce/README.md

     stripe listen --forward-to http://127.0.0.1:8000/orders/webhooks/stripe/
     ```

-    > **Note**: starting the Stripe webhook forwarding is essential for receiving real-time notifications about events related to your Stripe account, such as successful payments, refunds, and dispute[...]
+    > **Note**: starting the Stripe webhook forwarding is essential for receiving real-time notifications about events related to your Stripe account, such as successful payments, refunds, and disputes.
+This allows your application to respond to these events promptly and update the order status accordingly.

 13. Modify the Stripe public key, secret key, and webhook key in `settings.py`:
     ```python